Hi all we are going to fly into Barcelona soon and we have approximately 2 weeks in Spain, any suggestions on what we should do?

 Metro: Marina (Red Line, L1) or Bogatell (Yellow Line, L4)

-There plenty to do during the days as well in and around barcelona - go to Gaudi park and La grada familia (I think thats what its called) - an awesome church being rbuilt - wicked architechture. almost 10 years ago
+There plenty to do during the days as well in and around barcelona - go to Gaudi park and La grada familia (I think thats what its called) - an awesome church being rbuilt - wicked architechture. over 11 years ago

 Agree with both guys above, definitely check out the old town of the right of LaRambla as you are walking towards the beach, great old architecture and amazing street art.